-Some of the most important features of this 43mm watch include a rotating bezel, a fiberglass case, a case back with screws, a double security gasket crown, and a polyurethane Dive Strap.
+Some of essential features of this 43mm watch include a rotating bezel, a fiberglass case, a case back with screws, a double security gasket crown, and a polyurethane Dive Strap.
 The water resistance is 200m, so it’s excellent for recreational scuba diving.

 One of the highlighted features of this watch is the self-powered illumination system.
 The watch boasts of an excellent luminosity, with hands and markers glowing 100 times brighter than other luminous watches, making it perfect for night missions.
 According to Luminox, this watch can provide illumination for more than 25 years.

-This is off the brand’s Navy Seal collection, which was introduced in 1994, and remains of its best sellers today.
-Gaining approval from military and law enforcement units, this is a timepiece that can endure tough environments.
+This is from the brand’s Navy Seal collection, introduced in 1994, and remains of its bestsellers today.
+Gaining approval from military and law enforcement units is a timepiece to endure harsh environments.